strategicdefense/strategicdefense.github.io/_services/ai-llm.md

 date: 2018-11-18T12:33:46+10:00
 weight: 8
 ---
-There are two main classes of AI/LLM testing; AI intergration testing, and AI Red Teaming.
+Get a handle on AI/LLM with intergration testing and Red Teaming.

 #AI and Large Language Model Testing